Syncope in Children

 If your child has passed out upon standing:

-- Make sure your child sits up slowly, lets his or her legs hang off the bed, and tell him or her to wiggle the toes and take a few deep breaths before standing up.
+- Make sure your child sits up slowly and lets their legs hang off the bed.
+Tell them to wiggle their toes and take a few deep breaths before standing up.

-If your child feels like he or she may pass out, advise him or her to sit or lie down quickly.
+If your child feels like they may pass out, advise them to sit or lie down quickly.

 When should I call my child's healthcare provider?

-Call your child's provider if he or she has syncope, especially if:
+Call your child's provider if they have syncope, especially if:

 - It continues even with preventive efforts